MisterHacman/qual-lang/README.md

 ```
 id = :x -> x            // id takes an input and returns it

-drop = :x -> :y -> x    // drop takes two inputs and drops the second one and returns the first
+drop = :x -> :y -> x    // drop takes two inputs, drops the second one and yields the first
 ```